Peter Crane: Research and publications

 As well as numerous scientific and popular articles, Crane has written Ginkgo: The Tree That Time Forgot, been an editor for peer-reviewed journals such as Paleobiology and The Botanical Review of the Linnaean Society, and contributed as editor to multiple volumes on the evolution and conservation of plants.
 He also co-wrote two major books on plant evolution.
 The first, written with Paul Kenrick, is titled: The Origin and Diversification of Land Plants.
 The second, written with Else Marie Friis and Kaj Pedersen in 2011, is titled Early Flowers and Angiosperm Evolution.

 Honors and awards

 He is a fellow of the Royal Society (1998), a member of the American Academy of Arts and Sciences, a foreign associate of the United States National Academy of Sciences (2001), a foreign member of the Royal Swedish Academy of Sciences (2002), and a Member of the Deutsche Akademie der Naturforscher Leopoldina (German National Academy of Sciences, 2004).
 He was awarded a knighthood on 12 June 2004 in the 2004 Birthday Honours for services to horticulture and conservation.
 In 2014 he was awarded the International Prize for Biology.
+In 2024 he was awarded the Darwin-Wallace medal by the Linnean Society.

 He is the recipient of several honorary degrees including from Sewanee: The University of the South and the University of Connecticut in the United States, and the University of Kingston, the University of Portsmouth and Cambridge University in the UK.